Managing sugar withdrawal

 Stay hydrated

 Dehydration can lead to cravings as the body sometimes struggles to distinguish between hunger and thirst.
 Staying hydrated throughout the day can minimize your sugar cravings and withdrawal symptoms.
-Aim for around eight glasses of water a day.
+Aim for around six to eight glasses of water a day.

 Eat protein with every meal

-Protein is the most satiating macronutrient, so eating it every meal and snack can reduce your hunger and, in turn, reduce your sugar cravings and withdrawals.
+Protein is the most satiating macronutrient, so eating it at every meal and snack can reduce your hunger and, in turn, reduce your sugar cravings and withdrawals.
 Protein is rich in poultry, red meat, tofu, tempeh, beans, lentils, and protein powder supplements.

 Prioritize sleep